-The PAN for Cardinal Newman School 6th Form is 150 students.
-Admission will be from:
+The PAN (total capacity across both internal and external applicants) for Cardinal Newman School 6th Form is 150 students.
+Admission will be from (in order):

 - Students in Year 11 at Cardinal Newman Catholic School wishing to continue their education; and - Students from outside of Cardinal Newman Catholic School.